 When we kick off with clients who have been around for more than a few years and already have some decent content on their website, we can usually find opportunities to identify old content that is under-performing, improve the content, and see fast improvements on traffic.

-Improving outdated or poorly written content probably made up 15% of the work for this case study and produced 30-40% of the first 6 months of results:
+Improving outdated or poorly written content probably made up 15% of the work for one of our past case studies as an agency, and produced 30-40% of the first 6 months of results.

 Naturally, you’re often going to want to be looking for new keyword opportunities that a website hasn’t covered yet – that is covered by a separate Gap Analysis which we’ll cover in a future post.

 A Quick Wins analysis is completely focused on improvements we can make to the existing content on the site to get better performance out of what we already have.

 “Hey Man, This Is Basic Keyword Research & SEO Stuff”

 Doing a quick wins review at the beginning of an SEO or marketing engagement isn’t especially innovative – lots of agencies do this and lots of people have documented similar processes to the one I describe below for quick wins.
 (Here are 3 solid examples from BuiltVisible, From The Future, and Kevin Gibbons).
 And most SEOs have seen some version of this analysis over the years with SEMRush data being the classic source.